metapolator/metapolator/Docs/roadmap.md

 fully 2.
 Approaching the GUI [August 1]
 ----------------------

-**Goal:** Get fundamental UI and Application Technology into a working state.
+**Goal:** Get fundamental Application Technology into a working state.

-**Scope:** This milestone does not include a complete UI, but a good layout to build upon and provide a first really useful instance.
+**Scope:** This milestone does not include a real UI, but enough working code that someone adept with a text editor and Metapolator concepts can generate a 'super family' of weight and width variants.

-**Complete When:** Designers connected to our developers can create font instances from masters using Metapolator v2 technology with a web UI.
+**Complete When:** Our developers can create font instances from masters using Metapolator v2 technology.

 * Some of the technologies from the first Milestone will mature in this phase.